davidgundry/MathsForCS/_course/descriptive-statistics/central-tendancy.md

 ## Summary

 In this section we have learned about measures of central tendancy.

+* You should be able to calculate mean, median, and mode.
+* You should understand why measures of central tendancy are used.

 In the next section we learn about [measures of spread](../spread/).